dart-lang/stream_transform/README.md

 Like `asyncMap` but events are buffered in a List until previous events have been processed rather than being called for each element individually.

+# asyncMapSample

+Like `asyncMap` but events are discarded, keeping only the latest, until previous events have been processed rather than being called for every element.

 # asyncWhere

 Like `where` but allows an asynchronous predicate.